cdktf/cdktf-provider-datadog/docs/integrationAwsAccount.csharp.md

 - *Type:* string[]

 The AWS resource tags to filter on for the service specified by `namespace`.
+Defaults to `[]`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.50.0/docs/resources/integration_aws_account#tags IntegrationAwsAccount#tags}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.51.0/docs/resources/integration_aws_account#tags IntegrationAwsAccount#tags}

 ---